Secukinumab

 Disposal

 • After injecting secukinumab, the used syringes or pens should be placed in a puncture-resistant container, like a sharps container.
-Dispose of your sharps container according to your state or local regulations.
+Dispose of your sharps container according to your state or local council regulations.
 If unsure how to dispose of your sharps container, ask your pharmacist.
+For more information, see the ‘Safe Disposal of Sharps’ guide.

 • If your doctor tells you to stop using secukinumab, or the expiry date has passed, ask your pharmacist what to do with the leftover medicine.